larry080201/RESTORE_norm/README.md

 # RESTORE_norm
-Perform RESTORE normalization on multiplexed imaging data This project is for implementing the RESTORE normalization and background subtraction method proposed by Burlingame, EA (1) and Chang YH (2).
+Perform RESTORE normalization on multiplexed imaging data This project is for implementing the RESTORE normalization and background subtraction method proposed by Burlingame, EA (1) and Chang, YH (2).

 Intended Usage on a HPC compute node:
 ```